1. About this Guideline

 - Please note however that where you are transmitting information to us over the internet this can never be guaranteed to be 100% secure.

-- We use a Dropbox account to store some of our data to make it easy for the Foundation and its staff and volunteers to fulfill their role in the Foundation and access the information that is necessary for our legitimate interests in operating the Foundation.
+- We use cloud storage solutions such as OneDrive and Dropbox to store some of our data to make it easy for the Foundation and its staff and volunteers to fulfill their role in the Foundation and access the information that is necessary for our legitimate interests in operating the Foundation.